awsdocs/amazon-ec2-user-guide/doc_source/benchmark_procedures.md

 ### Queue length on SSD\-backed volumes<a name="SSD_queue"></a>

-To determine the optimal queue length for your workload on SSD\-backed volumes, we recommend that you target a queue length of 1 for every 1000 IOPS available \(baseline for `gp2` volumes and the provisioned amount for `io1` and `io2` volumes\)\.
+To determine the optimal queue length for your workload on SSD\-backed volumes, we recommend that you target a queue length of 1 for every 1000 IOPS available \(baseline for General Purpose SSD volumes and the provisioned amount for Provisioned IOPS SSD volumes\)\.
 Then you can monitor your application performance and tune that value based on your application requirements\.

 Increasing the queue length is beneficial until you achieve the provisioned IOPS, throughput or optimal system queue length value, which is currently set to 32\.
 For example, a volume with 3,000 provisioned IOPS should target a queue length of 3\.
 You should experiment with tuning these values up or down to see what performs best for your application\.